 Image used under Creative Commons from Amy Selleck

-How to Tell if Nori Has Gone Bad?
+How to Tell If Nori Is Bad?